 What is a prepaid credit card?

-As the name implies, prepaid credit cards require you to prepay.
-What that actually means is that you would load your credit card with funds and then you can make purchases with it using the credit card network e.g. Visa and Mastercard.
+As the name implies, the best prepaid credit cards in Canada require you to prepay.
+What that actually means is that you would load your credit card with funds and then you can make purchases with it using the credit card network e.g. Visa, Mastercard and American Express.
 When you think about it, they basically function like a debit card but with the benefits of a credit card.

 What do I mean by benefits?
-Well, depending on which prepaid credit card in Canada you get, you may earn rewards on all your purchases.
+Well, depending on which of the best prepaid credit cards in Canada you get, you may earn rewards on all your purchases.
 For example, KOHO gives you 0.5% cash back on all your purchases whereas you would earn nothing with a debit card.
 Some prepaid cards such as the Home Trust Secured Annual Fee Visa Card even report to the credit bureaus so it could be a good choice if you’re looking to improve your credit score.

 Prepaid credit cards come in three different forms: Store-bought cards, bank-issued cards, and fintech companies.
 Not to be confused with gift cards, store-bought prepaid credit cards are basically those credit cards you see on a rack with a pre-determined amount loaded on it.
 Once you pay for the card, it’ll be activated and you can use it for purchases.
 Bank-issued prepaid credit cards are simply a prepaid credit card issued by a major bank.
 Finally, there are fintech companies such as KOHO and Stack who have come up with their own type of prepaid credit cards that offer rewards.

 As you can imagine, there are a lot of prepaid credit cards in Canada to choose from so I’m featuring four of the most popular ones to help you decide which card is best for you.